Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 # 3. Dataset<a class="anchor" id="dataset"></a>

 We used the real-world dataset of 50.000 US mortgage borrowers which was provided by International Financial Research (www.internationalfinancialresearch.org).
-The data is given in a "snapshot" panel format and represents a collection of US residential mortgage portfolios over 60 periods.
-Loan can originate before the initial start of this study and paid after it will be finished as well.
+The data is given as a "snapshot" in panel format and represents a collection of US residential mortgage portfolios over 60 periods.
+Loan can originate before the initial start of this study and be paid after it will be finished as well.

 When a person applies for mortgage, lenders (banks) want to know the value of risk they would take by loaning money.
-In the given dataset we are able to inspect this process using the key information from following features:
+In the given dataset we are able to inspect this process using the key information from the following features:

-* various timestamps for loan origination, future maturity and first appearance in the survival study
+* various timestamps for loan origination, future maturity and first appearance in the survival study,
-* outside factors like gross domestic product (GDP) or unemployment rates at observation time
+* outside factors like gross domestic product (GDP) or unemployment rates at observation time,
-* average price index at observation moment
+* average price index at observation moment,
-* FICO score for each individual: the higher the score, the lower the risk (a "good" credit score is considered to be in the 670-739 score range)
+* FICO score for each individual: the higher the score, the lower the risk (a "good" credit score is considered to be in the 670-739 score range),
-* interest rates for every issued loan
+* interest rates for every issued loan,
-* since our object of analysis is mortgage data we have some insights for inquired real estate types (home for a single family or not, is this property in area with urban development etc.) which are also playing an important role for loan amount.
+* since our object of analysis is mortgage data we have some insights for inquired real estate types (home for a single family or not, is this property in area with urban development etc.) which are also playing an important role for prospective loan amount.

 In order to use our data for survival analysis, we need to specify the characteristic terms.
 The **birth event** is the time of the initial recognition of the mortgage, the **death event** is the default of the customer.
 The **duration** is the time between the birth and death event.
 Some customers have not defaulted yet, so they will be labelled "censored" in further analysis.